 - In a bowl put the ground meat, the rice, the onion, parsley, mint, salt and pepper, as well as half the oil and mix well.

 - Put a leaf on a plate, vein side facing up, and put about a tablespoon of the mixture near the stem.
 Make sure to remove the stem.
 (The amount of the filling will depend on the size of the leaf).

 - Neatly fold left edge and then right edge and then roll all the way.
 Wrap up into a cigar shape (don’t fold too tight as the rice will expand during cooking).
 Repeat with the remaining grape leaves and filling.

 - Place neatly in the saucepan starting from the edge to the centre.
 Second and third layers may be placed on top, then cover with the plate (which must be exactly the size of the pan).
 This is done so that when the dolmades are boiling they will not open.

 - Add the remaining oil (only if there is no fat in the meat) and water or stock to cover them.
 Bring to a boil, lower heat and cook for 30 minutes.

-- Let them cool down for a while and then pour over the avgolemono sauce and tilt the pot until it goes everywhere.
+- Let them cool for a while and then pour over the avgolemono sauce and tilt the pot until it goes everywhere.